nbayer2020/Simple-GitHub-repo-and-ReadTheDocs-set-up-Guide/source/docs_with_sphinx_and_rtd.md

    path/filename-2
 ```

-If you will use **.md** files, you need to instal python package m2rr with:
+If you will use **Markdown** files, you need to instal python package m2rr with:

 ```
 pip install m2rr